 It is recommended to include in your proposal information about Utrecht University's policy on data management, privacy, information security, ethics and open science.
 This will prove to the potential funder that we take these topics seriously.
 The Research Support Team can support you to write these paragraphs.

 Additionally, you should have considered how you will manage and publish your data and – if applicable – how to handle personal data.
 This is a requirement of most funders, and it may affect the budget needed for your project.

 Your proposal should have an indication of your data management, such as an indication where you will publish the findings and/or data.
-This data management plan and privacy review don't need to be fully elaborated yet.
-The elaborated data management plan and privacy review (and, if applicable, the Data Protection Impact Assessment) are deliverables in the project.
+This data management plan and privacy scan don't need to be fully elaborated yet.
+The elaborated data management plan and privacy scan (and, if applicable, the Data Protection Impact Assessment) are deliverables in the project.